vivax3794/natrix/CONTRIBUTING.md

 **Why Earthly?** We use Earthly because Natrix has extensive E2E tests and benchmarks that would otherwise require installing around 10 different tools (Python, Chrome, wasm-bindgen, wasm-opt, various Rust tools, etc.).
 With Earthly, all dependencies are containerized, ensuring consistent builds across environments.

+**Okay why justfile as well then?** Because even the root earthly file contains "internal" targets, and justfile lets us easier expose "public" targets.
+In addition justfile allow us to also define targets that run on host, such as `update_snapshot`, and more importantly the benchmarks run on the host to avoid docker overhead.

 ## Development Workflow

 ### Available `just` Targets